admin-ch/CovidCertificate-SDK-Android/README.md

 				// The verification process is still ongoing
 			}
 			is VerificationState.SUCCESS -> {
 				// The certificate is valid.
-The state contains a flag if this is a Swiss light certificate or not }
+But depending on the mode you might need to do further checks (see below)!
+			}
 			is VerificationState.INVALID -> {
 				// The certificate is not valid.
 The state contains multiple additional fields indicating why the certificate is invalid.